 Equipment

 You'll need the all important mix of washing machines, dryers and other workstations to provide the best service to your customers.
 For a full breakdown of the different equipment you'll need for your business, you can check out this blog post.
-Today we will focus on laundry machines.
+Today, we'll focus on laundry machines.

 Top-loading washers: These are ideal if you are tight on space as laundry can be entered from the top.
 They are generally more affordable but they'll use more water and energy which is something to keep in mind with your utility bills.